CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/clang_sheriffing.md

 Miscompiles tend to result in crashes, so if you see a test with the CRASHED status, this is probably what you want to do.

 1. Bisect object files to find the object with the code that changed.
+LLVM contains `llvm/utils/rsp_bisect.py` which may be useful for bisecting object files using an rsp file.
 1. Debug it with a traditional debugger

 ## Linker error